LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 ```

 With each dataset, a model architecture is provided by default, so you do not need to care of it.
 Moreover, the split between the validation and train sets is done by the constructor's of the dataset, even if you can finetune it.
-If you want to use an homemade dataset or a homemade model, you will have to use the [dataset class](#dataset-generation).
+If you want to use a homemade dataset or a homemade model, you will have to use the [dataset class](#dataset-generation).

 > Note: this parameter is not mandatory as the MNIST dataset is selected by default.

 ### Set some ML parameters

 Even if default values are provided for iterations parameters, it is strongly advised to adapt these to your particular use case.
-For instance you might want your training to go for `10` epochs and `3` mini-batches per epoch.
+For instance, you might want your training to go for `10` epochs and `3` mini-batches per epoch.

 ```python
 from mplc.scenario import Scenario